 There are different perspectives on whether code structures should be included in logical data models.
 The common reason code tables would be excluded from logical models is because code values are primarily implemented for performance reasons and belong only to the physical design.
-The FX strategy is to take a pragmatic approach and include those code sets Agency for Health Care Administration Page 33 of 54 in the logical model that enhance understanding, require special maintenance, or serve a core business reason.
+The FX strategy is to take a pragmatic approach and include those code sets in the logical model that enhance understanding, require special maintenance, or serve a core business reason.
 The logical model will show discrete code structures for each individual or shared use.
 The physical implementation will be left to the appropriate FX Project Owner.